inbo/flandersqmd-book/README.md

 <!-- description: start -->
 This quarto extension builds on the quarto [book format](https://quarto.org/docs/books/) and provides the corporate identity of the Flemish government for reports.
-A full example is available on the [GitHub repo](https://github.io/inbo/flandersqmd-book/).
+A full example is available in the `source` folder in the [GitHub repo](https://github.com/inbo/flandersqmd-book/).
+Visit https://inbo.github.io/flandersqmd-book/ to view the rendered version of the example.
 <!-- description: end -->

 ## Installation